Arnavion/www-arnavion-dev/src/blog/2020-04-18-i-switched-my-home-network-to-ipv6.md

 <section>
-<h2 id="level-4-turn-off-ipv4">[Level 4: Turn off IPv4, aka "How to run tayga on pfSense"](#level-4-turn-off-ipv4)</h2>
+## Level 4: Turn off IPv4, aka "How to run tayga on pfSense"

 This last one is the most idealistic.
 The idea was to disable IPv4 DHCP on the LAN entirely so that all devices would only get IPv6 addresses.
 By default, you would think this would mean the devices wouldn't be able to access IPv4-only servers on the internet, but two technologies help with this.
 Since IPv4 addresses are 32 bits, they easily fit in the lower 32 bits of any IPv6 address.
 Thus one can take a /96 that isn't being used by an actual address and use it to map IPv4 addresses to IPv6 addresses.
 The standard prefix reserved for this is `64:ff9b::/96` (though you can also use any /96 that belongs to you and isn't already used by any other subnet).

 So you need a DNS server that maps IPv4 addresses to IPv6 addresses under `64:ff9b::/96` and returns synthesized AAAA records with those addresses, which is called DNS64.
 Then you need a stateful NAT that translates IP packets from IPv6 packets with `64:ff9b::/96` to the underlying IPv4 address, which is called NAT64.
 Ideally both of these would run on the router so that none of the other devices would need an IPv4 address themselves to perform this translation.

-Enabling DNS64 on pfSense is straightforward - [this document](https://github.com/NLnetLabs/unbound/blob/master/doc/README.DNS64){ rel=nofollow } lists the config options to set.
+Enabling DNS64 on pfSense is straightforward - [this document](https://github.com/NLnetLabs/unbound/blob/master/doc/README.DNS64) lists the config options to set.
 For pfSense, these options go in the "Custom options" textarea on the DNS resolver settings page.

 ```
 server:module-config: "dns64 validator iterator"